rivernews/Project-01-repo-si507/README.md

 All of the data model (i.e. classes) are defined in `lab3_code.py`, and the main Flask entry point is defined in `SI507_project1.py`.

-Since the routes are relatively simple, `SI507_project1.py` also contains all the routes instead of a saparate file.
+Since the routes are relatively simple, `SI507_project1.py` also contains all the routes.
+We don't have a saparated file for routes.